by-student-2017/potfit_table_pwscf/README.md

 6. chmod +x run_pwscf_potfit_table

-Please, set PATH of potfit and PWscf.
+Please, install and set PATH of potfit for PWscf and cif2cell-informal.

 ## Run